ThomasPiergiovanni/oc_p5/README.md

 * Use keyboards "y"/ "n" letters to confirm some decisions.

-*NB: the first time the program is used, the system will proceed to datas upload and database initialization*.
+*NB: the first time the program is used, the system will proceed to data upload and database initialization*.